 NCI's Web site includes a section on clinical trials at http://cancer.gov/clinicaltrials with general information about clinical trials and detailed information about specific studies.
 The Cancer Information Service at 1-800-4-CANCER or at LiveHelp at http://cancer.gov can answer questions and provide information about clinical trials.
 Another source of information about clinical trials is http://clinicaltrials.gov.

 Viewers share their comments

-Oral Cancer - Treatment Question: What treatment did you receive for your oral cancer?
+Oral Cancer - Treatment Question: What types of treatment or surgery have you had to treat your oral cancer?